 How do you know you have sensitive skin?
 Here are some of the tell-tale signs:

 As with all different types of skin, it’s important to find the right beauty products and make a few lifestyle changes to suit your skin type.

-If your skin changes from oily to normal to dry, then you have combination skin.
+If your skin changes from oily to balanced to dry, then you have combination skin.
 Here’s what to look out for:

 Like all different skin types, combination skin needs special care that you might need to tailor for each area.